 Increasing Backups

-Protected Exodus users from losing their money and reduced the number of support tickets.
+Protected users from losing their funds and reduced backup-related support tickets by 57% in two months.

 Problem

-During an all-hands call, Support gave a presentation that included many stories of customers losing access to their funds because they never wrote down their 12-word recovery phrase that allows them to access their wallet after they lose or change their device.
+During an all-hands call, Support gave a presentation with many stories of customers permanently losing access to their funds after failing to save their 12-word recovery phrase.

-I could see it’s devastating for customers and also hurts the company, so I talked with my manager to see if I could spend some time on a personal project to tackle it.
+I could see how devastating this was for customers, and how it hurt the company, so I asked my manager if I could spend some time on a personal project to tackle it.

 Goals

-Make the backup need feel urgent, not just explain it
+• Make backups feel urgent and necessary, not just explain it

 Existing content

-There actually was already a good amount of content throughout the app that was meant to educate the user and guide them toward backing up.
-However, it wasn’t effective enough.
+There was already a fair amount of content throughout the app meant to educate users and guide them toward backing up, but it wasn’t effective enough.

-Also, Exodus was only in English at the time, so rephrasing long copy might not be effective for non-fluent English users.
+Also, Exodus was only in English at the time, so rephrasing copy may not have been effective for non-fluent English users.

-I knew needed something more obvious.
-Something concise and unignorable.
+I knew we needed something more obvious.
+Something concise and impossible to ignore.

-Aiming to target the right time and right place for the message, I looked at our existing backup flow to see if there was room to add new content or steps.
+To deliver the message at the right time and place, I reviewed the existing backup flow to identify opportunities to add new content or steps.

 Here’s an example of how I showed ways to make our modals easier to read.
-This was out of scope for this specific project, so I didn’t start this discussion until after this project was done.
+This was out of scope for this specific project, so I didn’t start this discussion until after the project was done.
 I knew we needed something faster than major design changes that can’t be implemented quickly.
-Plus, there’s usually a lot of pushback for changes like this.
+Plus, there was usually pushback on changes like this, so this was temporarily set aside.

 Brainstorming solutions

-I thought maybe a badge or an element of gamification could incentivize the user to back up.
+I explored ideas like using a badge or an element of gamification could incentivize the user to back up.

-I also thought of a small social media company that makes completing a profile feel like a quest.
-In order to get full access to all features, the user needs to do prerequisites such as adding a profile image or react to a post.
+I drew inspiration from a small social media platform that treats completing a profile like a quest.
+To unlock full access to its features, users must complete prerequisites like adding a profile image or reacting to a post.

 Solution

-We added components in key areas to inform and remind customer without long copy.
+We added components in key areas to inform and remind customers without long copy.

 I wanted to make it feel like something was incomplete, not just explain it technically.

-These only appear if the user has a funded wallet.
-We didn’t want users to feel scared or pressured when there was no risk.
+These prompts appeared only if the wallet had funds, so users wouldn’t feel pressured when there was no risk yet.

-Modals periodically appeared to remind customer to back up their wallet.
+Modals periodically appeared to remind customers to back up their wallet.

 We created four versions to make the message less repetitive.

-If the user hadn’t backed up yet, we also reminded them after they receive money.
+If the user hadn’t backed up yet, we also reminded them after they received money.

-This avoids bugging them when they have no funds yet, which would block revenue-generating actions.
+This avoided interrupting them when they have no funds yet, which would block revenue-generating actions.

 This is another example of telling users the right thing at the right time.